leannejdong/leannejdong/README.md

 My name is Leanne Dong.
 Here is my brief outdated [CV](https://github.com/leannejdong/briefCV).
 I currently work as a coding/robotic instructor and after school educator for young kids.
 I enjoy technology and spending time with good, simple minded people.
 I was an Australian independent audio developer (Once upon a time I was a researcher in stochastic processes, then turned into a Mathematician after PhD, then turned into a C++ developer during the last two postdocs).
 I enjoy lots of topics, from networking, cyber security to front end, full stack web development.
 I'm used to work on music information retrieval.
 Before that I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
 My focus during postdoc has been Environmental Engineering and xAI software development with C++.
 My first Postdoc fellowship was granted in UTS (Australia).
-I worked on modelling online social media behavior using Hawkes point processes by manipulating large dataset in R. My formal academic training has been in Mathematics.(Include computational, Pure, Applied and Statistic)
+I worked on modelling online social media behavior using Hawkes point processes by manipulating large dataset in R and Python.
+My formal academic training has been in Mathematics.(Include computational, Pure, Applied and Statistic)
-Currently I'm dabbling multimedia projects around audio software development to hardware design.
+Currently I'm a coding instructor at [Junior Engineers](https://www.juniorengineers.com.au/classes).

 * Key skills: C++, Linux, dabbling hardware audio tech and multimedia art
 * Enjoy audio software development, love hardware, mathematics and friends.
 NOT interested in participating any contests!